zhouzhuo810/Magpie/README.md

 > it's use for SharedPreferences.

 - StrUtil
-> it's use for String Operation.
+> it's use for String operating.

 - FileUtil
-> it's use for File Operation.
+> it's use for File operating.

 - DateUtil
-> it's use for Date Operation.
+> it's use for Date operating.

 - RxHelper
 > it's use for RxJava.